CMB Polarisation Signal Demodulation with a Rotating Half-Wave Plate: Demodulation Procedures

 Differencing the TODs from orthogonal pairs of co-located detectors is a common technique used to reject the total intensity ($T$) signal when polarisation is the primary signal of interest.
 If there are two detectors (A and B) oriented at $90^\circ$ to each other (i.e. the detector angle for detector B is given by $\theta^B_i=\theta^A_i+90^\circ$), and the half wave plate angle $\beta$ is the same for both detectors, then, using equation~(\ref{data eqn}), the differenced signal ($d^{\rm A-B} = d^{\rm A} - d^{\rm B}$) is

 isolating the polarisation.
-In practice, differences between the detector responses (e.g. differential gain, differential pointing or differences in the beam responses of the two detectors) can cause temperature-to-polarisation leakage, biasing the polarisation recovery.
+In practice, if the detector response functions are different (e.g. differential gain, differential pointing or differences in the beam responses of the two detectors), this can cause temperature-to-polarisation leakage, biasing the polarisation recovery \citep{odea07, hu03, shimon08, Wallis_2016}.
 As part of our analysis, we investigate whether or not differencing detectors in advance of applying the demodulation step is beneficial to the recovery of the polarisation signal.